Does Having Pets Really Make Us Healthier?

 The truth is that three decades of research on the pet effect have produced a muddle of mixed results.
 (See here for a short review of these studies.)
 Some investigators have reported that pet owners are better off.
 Others, however, have found that pet owners have more psychological and health problems than non-owners.
 These include being more likely to suffer from migraines, insomnia, panic attacks, ulcers, high blood pressure, loneliness, and depression.
 And still other studies have reported that living with pets had no effect at all on human health and wellbeing.
 As you might expect, industry press releases extolling the benefits of pet ownership never mention this growing body of scientific research.

 Don’t get me wrong.
 I am a life-long pet lover.
-I completely understand the joys and satisfactions that come from living with companion animals.
+I completely understand the joy and satisfaction that comes from living with companion animals.
 Further, I know there are plenty of good reasons to bring pets into our lives.
 But getting a dog or cat because you think it will make you less lonely or live longer is not one of them.
 The fact is that claims about the miraculous healing powers of pets are, for the most part, hype generated by the marketing departments of giant pet products corporations and their trade groups.

 Herzog, H. (2011).
 The impact of pets on human health and psychological well-being: fact, fiction, or hypothesis Current Directions in Psychological Science, 20(4), 236-239.